Prohibition of Wine in Islam

 In another hadith, he said, “They ask you about wine and gambling.
 Say: ‘In them, there is great sin and some profit for men, but the sin of them is greater than their profit.”
 (2:219).
 A little is allowed according to Islamic law (i.e., Shari’ah in Arabic), even though Islam has prohibited the consumption of alcohol.
 On another occasion, the Prophet stated that a person who drinks wine and goes to the mosque to pray is not worthy of his prayer if he does not take a bath.

-“In wine, there is truth” is a famous saying that holds its ground.
-Unfortunately for you, dear reader, Islam does not share this sentiment.
+“In wine, there is truth” is a famous saying that holds little weight in the Muslim community.
 The Quran describes the wine as “a work of Satan,” and multiple traditions record the Prophet Muhammad (peace be upon him) declaring that anyone who drinks alcohol is an “evil person” who has strayed from righteousness.
-A glass of red in the company of good friends can be the key to unlocking a brand new perspective on life’s little problems.

 What exactly is wine?